Vipitis/shadertoys-dataset/README.md

 * For testing shaders [wgpu-shadertoy](https://github.com/pygfx/shadertoy) is used.

 * for validation we rely on [naga](https://crates.io/crates/naga-cli), please make sure the `naga` command works.
-We currently use version 0.19.0 due to the above dependencies, we hope to update to 0.20 soon as some of the validation failures have since been addressed.
+We currently use version 22.0.0
 > `cargo install naga-cli@22.0.0`